SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/add-price-list.md

 1. Click the **Add** button at the top of the tab.
 The **Add/Edit price list** dialog appears.

-1. Fill in the following fields :
+1. Fill in the following fields:

     * **Price list name**: Give the price list a descriptive name to make it easier to distinguish from any other price lists.